Vilayat Khan: Personal life

 The Imdad Khan family is of Rajput lineage.
 In an informal continuation of his Rajput lineage, Vilayat Khan's father Enayat Khan kept a Hindu name of Nath Singh.
 Vilayat Khan himself composed many bandishes using the pen name, Nath Piya.
-In an interview given to Karan Thapar for BBC in early 2002, Vilayat Khan admitted to having the Rajput name – Kahan Singh.
+In an interview given to Karan Thapar for the BBC in early 2002, Vilayat Khan admitted to having the Rajput name – Kahan Singh.

 Khan spent much of his life in Calcutta (now Kolkata).
 He was married twice.
 With his first wife, Monisha Hazra, he had three children—Yaman Khan, Sufi singer Zila Khan, and sitarist Shujaat Khan (b.
 1960).

 By his second marriage, Vilayat Khan had one son, Hidayat (b.
 1975), also a professional sitarist.
-Vilayat Khan was survived also by his younger brother, Imrat Khan.
+Vilayat Khan was also survived by his younger brother, Imrat Khan.
 The brothers played duets in their youth but had a severe falling-out and for years were not on speaking terms.
 Vilayat's nephews Rais Khan, Nishat Khan, and Irshad Khan are also sitar players.

 Vilayat took few disciples other than his sons; among the best-known are Kashinath Mukherjee (younger brother of film director Hrishikesh Mukherjee), Arvind Parikh, Debashis Datta and Hasu Patel.
 He also gave sitar lessons to Big Jim Sullivan, the famous English session musician.
 He trained his daughter, Zila, in sitar and vocal music and also made her a formal student in a ceremony in 1991.
 The ceremony appears in a documentary made in 1991 and also in India's Ministry of External Affairs film on his life, entitled Spirit to Soul.
 Vilayat Khan made the United States his second home and had a residence in Princeton, New Jersey besides Dehradun and Kolkata, India.